 Researchers from the University of Kansas have confirmed what decades of anecdotal evidence and the evidence on this site and elsewhere suggests : that increased music participation has important direct and indirect effects on student achievement and engagement.
-This isn’t a recent study but it has a robust sample, and we’ve just found it – so we’re sharing it here.

 The Arts Education Partnership (AEP) in Washington DC published a useful advocacy document for music education in 2011, funded by the Quincy Jones Musiq Consortium.
 It was based on a review of an extensive body of high-quality, evidence-based studies that document student learning outcomes in and through music.